Warranty Technical Audits

 In some cases, it is possible to accept specific written confirmation from the Building Control Body that the drainage system has been tested on completion and meets the necessary requirements.
 However, the issue of the Building Control Completion Certificate alone is not sufficient evidence and is not normally accepted by BZSS or the Warranty providers.

-Third Inspection – Damp Proof Course/Damp Proof Membrane and Over-site Preparation
+Second Inspection – Damp Proof Course/Damp Proof Membrane and Over-site Preparation

 To prevent damp ingress at ground level the Damp Proof Course (DPC) will normally be inspected together with the Damp Proof Membrane (DPM) where appropriate.